-Some member states do not have sufficient numbers of diplomats and officials dedicated to EU affairs.
-In some cases, the calibre of representatives in Brussels is very low to the point that it has a seriously detrimental effect on EU policy-making (whereas, conversely, in other cases it is very high, with good people attracted to working on the EU).
+Some Member States do not have sufficient numbers of diplomats and officials dedicated to EU affairs.
+In some cases, the calibre of representatives in Brussels is very low to the point that it has a seriously detrimental effect on EU policy-making (whereas, conversely, in other cases it is very high, with good people attracted to working on EU policies).

 Key advocacy targets (structures and individuals): Status and action points National parliamentary committees on EU matters Set up to monitor national governments' activity at EU level.
 Success and quality of oversight mechanism will depend on the committee's ability to get involved in the legislative process early on, i.e. before the Council working groups/parties/committees have prepared a decision.
+To support national parliaments in exercise their accountability role, civil society should provide input on issues of relevance to peacebuilding discussed at EU level and highlight opportunities for national parliaments to be involved.
 Units/Directorates in Foreign Ministries dealing with EU issues They are liaising with the Member State's representatives in the Permanent Representations to the EU to ensure that the policies developed in Brussels are in agreement with the capitals.
+To provide input into EU decision-making, civil society should raise issues of relevance to peacebuilding discussed at EU level with the respective directorates and discuss the positions taken in Brussels.
 Foreign Ministry Member States' foreign ministries are in charge of instructing the national representatives taking part in Council working groups/parties/committees, PSC Ambassadors, and in preparing Foreign Affairs Council meetings.
 At the same time, they are responsible for ensuring that national foreign policy is in line with what has been agreed at EU level.
-Development Ministry Member States' development ministries are charged with following EU policy on development and liaising with the permanent representations of EU Member States on the issue.